 Bordeaux, a port city.
 The city’s past as a busy port is obvious today to anyone walking along the quays beside the Garonne.
 Serving as the backbone for trade, the river has shaped the city’s growth from Gallo-Roman times through to the present day.
 The natural port formed by its meandering half-circle, from Paludate to Bacalan, like a crescent moon, gave rise to the city being baptised the “Port of the Moon”.
-The moon symbol can be spotted discreetly incorporated into many Bordeaux coats of arms, and the municipality’s logo consists of three interlinked crescents.

 A DAY ON THE RIVER

 There are 76 km between Bordeaux and the tip of the Gironde estuary, providing several cruise companies with the perfect setting for cruises and excursions that can last from an hour and a half to the whole day.
 See Bordeaux, with its harmonious 18th century façades, and the beautifully restored Quais des Chartrons, from a different angle.
 Continuing downstream, the rich architectural diversity of the city is revealed, before giving way once more to a wild landscape of trees and greenery.

 The river cruise companies, Bordeaux River Cruise, Croisières Burdigala, Croisière Marco Polo, Yacht de Bordeaux, Bordeaux Yachting and Bordeaux Be Boat offer a wide range of possibilities.
 Cruises through the Port of the Moon, and further down the Garonne River and the estuary, an aperitif accompanied by the winegrowers who produced the wine you are drinking, stopovers at beautiful châteaux and nature-reserve islands, or dinner cruises, that may even be accompanied by a jazz trio!
 A new floating luxury hotel, the Péniche Tango offers one-week cruises on the Garonne and the Dordogne.